 Lecturer in Veterinary Neurology/ Head of Neurology (Acting)

-The University of Melbourne.
+of Melbourne.
 He provides lectures to students and clinical supervision for the residents.
-He also directly consults at U-Vet Werribee
+He also directly consults at U-Vet Werribee Animal

 His field of interest are neuro muscular disease and their diagnosis via electromyography and nerve conduction studies, canine idiopathic polyradiculoneuritis (Coonhound paralysis) specifically.
 He also has strong interest in idiopathic epilepsy and non-infectious inflammatory disease of the central nervous system in dogs (meningo-encephalitis of unknown origin, granulomatous meningo-encephalitis and necrotising meningo-encephalitis) and optimising the treatment and follow-up of such conditions.